 Where can I learn more about the health benefits of honey?

 If you have questions around the benefits of raw & unfiltered honey, email email@example.com, visit our “Partners” page and watch the video under Honey, Healthy, or by going to our online store to purchase books about honey.

 Are you actively contributing to bee protection and preservation?

 Yes!
-In fact, Local Hive has teamed up with local non-profit Butterfly Pavilion to promote PACE (Pollinator Awareness through Conservation and Education), a global awareness and education initiative to restore ecosystems, strengthen populations and reintroduce pollinators into native habitats around the world.
+In fact, Local Hive has teamed up with PACE (Pollinator Awareness through Conservation and Education), a non-profit global awareness and education initiative to restore ecosystems, strengthen populations and reintroduce pollinators into native habitats around the world.
 Local Hive Honey is on a mission to help promote pollination & sustainable bee farms across the country, and we donate a portion of the proceeds from every bottle of Local Hive to the PACE initiative.
-Learn more at Butterfly Pavilion’s website.
+Learn more about PACE at Butterfly Pavilion’s website.